 He said, “Convenient it is to be a reasonable creature.
 Since it enables ones to find or make reasons for everything one has a mind to do.”

 Lesson 1 — Accepting the cardinal human nature makes everything easier.

 2. He was hell-bent on improving himself.
 He compiled thirteen(13) virtues that he wished to adhere to and noted down in his diary.
-If someday he did not behave in accordance with any of them, he would mark against that virtue with a cross.
+If someday he did not behave as per any of them, he would mark against that virtue with a cross.

 When a great man, whose life was buzzing with activities, could work on his character so diligently — by making rules, noting them down in a book, by following them, and then by being upset when he could not do the same — why can’t we?

 Lesson 2 — We can better ourselves each day if we focus.
 (Learn more from my Personal Growth blog.)

 3. He had noted down twelve virtues, to begin with, but when a friend told him that he was proud, he added another virtue, humility.

 He made rules such as to never say certain words and never contradict anybody immediately — as those could be taken as practices of a proud man.

 Pride starts overshadowing other virtues.
 No matter how successful you are, others around you are going to get annoyed with your pride.